sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 for all message and tokens.

 For signing of messages and tokens, implementations:
-- MUST support RS256.
+- MUST support `RS256`.
-- SHOULD support PS256; usage of PS256 is RECOMMENDED over RS256.
+- SHOULD support `PS256`; usage of `PS256` is RECOMMENDED over `RS256`.
-- MAY support other algorithms, provided they are at least equally secure as RS256.
+- MAY support other algorithms, provided they are at least equally secure as `RS256`.
-- MUST NOT support algorithms that are less secure than RS256.
+- MUST NOT support algorithms that are less secure than `RS256`.

 For assymetric encryption, in particular encryption of content encryption keys,
 implementations:
-- MUST support RSA-OAEP.
+- MUST support `RSA-OAEP`.
-- SHOULD support RSA-OAEP-256.
+- SHOULD support `RSA-OAEP-256`.
-- MAY support other algorithms, provided they are at least equally secure as RSA-OAEP.
+- MAY support other algorithms, provided they are at least equally secure as `RSA-OAEP`.
-- MUST NOT support algorithms that are less secure than RSA-OAEP.
+- MUST NOT support algorithms that are less secure than `RSA-OAEP`.

 For symmetric encryption, implementations:
-- MUST support A256GCM.
+- MUST support `A256GCM`.
-- MAY support other algorithms, provided they are at least equally secure as A256GCM.
+- MAY support other algorithms, provided they are at least equally secure as `A256GCM`.
-- MUST NOT support algorithms that are less secure than A256GCM.
+- MUST NOT support algorithms that are less secure than `A256GCM`.

 In addition to proper selection and configuration of algorithms, implementation MUST ensure to use a cryptographically secure (pseudo)random generator.